wp-plugins/easy-ads-lite/readme.txt

 = New in this Release =

-Compatibility checks for WordPress V3.8.
-Bug fixes in options migration.
+Adding options to suppress ads on sticky front page or search pages.

 == Upgrade Notice ==

-= 2.70 =
+= 2.71 =

-Compatibility checks for WordPress V3.8.
-Bug fixes in options migration.
+Adding options to suppress ads on sticky front page or search pages.

 == Screenshots ==